RossWhitehead/AWS-notes/Storage.md

         * Between same-region access points.
     * Limit access to specific account IDs and VPCs
     * Provide a unique name within a region.

+### Encryption
+* Disabled by default
+* SSE-S3
+    * S3 managed keys
+    * Reduce the cost of SSE by up to 99% by decresing request traffic from S3 to KMS.
+* SSE-KMS
+    * KMS managed keys
+    * Choice between AWSKMS managed key (aws/s3) of a custiomer managed key.
+    * Why use a customer managed key:
+        *  You want to grant cross-account access to your S3 objects.
+        *  You want to create, rotate, diable or grant access policies for the key.
+* To encrypt existing Amazon S3 objects use tghe Batch Operations Copy operation.

+### Access Analyzer for S3

+Alerts you to S3 buckets that are configured to allow access to anyone on the internet or other AWS accounts, including accounts outside of your organization.

 ## EFS